1 Corinthians Chapter 1

 12. so that no flesh might boast before God.

-13. But because of Him, you are in Jesus the Anointed, who became wisdom to us from God, and also righteousness, and sanctification, and redemption,
+13. But because of Him, you are in Jesus the Anointed, who became wisdom to us from God, and righteousness, and both sanctification, and redemption,

-14. so that just as it is *written; “The man who boasts, let him boast in the Lord.8Quotation/allusion to Jeremiah 9:23-24
+14. so that just as it is *written; “The man who’s boasting, let him boast in the Lord.8Quotation/allusion to Jeremiah 9:23-24

 Next: 1 Corinthians chapter 2